 Third, Patrinos and Drell support greater private/public sector collaboration to encourage a relaxation of restrictions upon scientific data.
-Collaboration could include personnel exchange programmes, such as academic scientists working in a private laboratory or a university department offering adjunct appointments to private-sector scientists.
-Another option might be direct funding of academic research by the private sector.
+Collaboration could include personnel exchange programmes, such as academic scientists working in a

 Whatever the specifics, the benefits are in both directions: academic expertise and legitimacy would become more available to companies; private-sector research would become more accessible to academic scientists.
 Ideally, this becomes a 'win-win' situation for both sectors.
 Although such interactions have been common in other disciplines, the practice in biology is limited.133